|Number Of Species||5,000|

 LadybirdThe ladybird (also known as the ladybug) is a small colourful beetle found all around the world.
 There are thought to be more than 5,000 different species of ladybird in the world, with more than 450 species found in North America alone.

-The ladybird is best known for it's spotted body (normally red and black, but often orange and yellow are found), and their ability to rid gardens of their aphid pests affectively.
+The ladybird is best known for it's spotted body (normally red and black, but often orange and yellow are found), and their ability to rid gardens of their aphid pests effectively.
 It is thought to be good luck to find that a ladybird has landed on you, and most definitely bad luck if you then squash it!

 Ladybirds are small sized insects rarely growing to more than a centimetre in length.
 Ladybirds have size legs that are black in colour and their brightly coloured shell, protects the wings of the ladybird which are concealed beneath the spots.

 Ladybirds are known to hibernate once the warm summer weather begins to cool.
-Ladybirds will hibernate in large groups in sites which are used year after year, and ladybirds are thought to hibernate in this communial fashion in order to increase their chances of surviving the cold winter.
+Ladybirds will hibernate in large groups in sites which are used year after year, and ladybirds are thought to hibernate in this communal fashion in order to increase their chances of surviving the cold winter.
 It is thought that pheromones are released by hibernating ladybirds which attract other ladybirds to hibernate in the same place.

 Ladybirds are fearsome predators within their environment and are known as gardener's friends as they munch all of the tiny pests that eat the plants.
 Ladybirds primarily eat aphids, greenfly, plant-lice and other small insects.
 It is thought that the average ladybird eats more than 5,000 aphids in just one year.